Back to news

 5. Notify, Slack alert for hot leads

-GPT-5.5 is a real OpenAI model, released in April 2026, so it's a fair pick for a build like this (OpenAI, Introducing GPT-5.5).
+GPT-5.5 is a real OpenAI model, released in April 2026, so it's a fair pick for a build like this (OpenAI, Introducing GPT-5.5 (opens in a new tab)).
 When something breaks, the visual feedback makes it obvious where, you can see exactly which bubble went red.

 AI Integration